How Much Is a Yard of Mulch?

 Installing mulch is pretty much a straightforward chore, but it comes with a few variations, such as having it blown on rather than spread with a rake, and it may require the installation of sheets of mulch placed beneath standard mulch chips or shreds.
 These variations can affect the overall cost of the project.

 Shredded wood chips can be applied to landscaped perennial beds and large areas using a blowing machine.
-Blowing reduces the amount of labor required to spread out the chips, and most homeowners will pay between $35 and $60 per cubic yard to blow on mulch.
+Blowing reduces the amount of labor required to spread out the chips, and most homeowners will pay between $35 and $60 per cubic yard, or $50 per cubic yard on average, to blow on mulch.
 The cost will also vary depending on the type of wood chips chosen.

 In some situations, a mulching sheet made from woven cloth or plastic is beneficial for use as an additional weed-blocking layer between the soil and the mulch layer.
 A woven or perforated sheet will allow water to filter through but block weed seeds from sprouting.
-Expect to pay about $0.65 per square foot for plastic sheeting and around $0.30 per square foot for woven landscape cloth.
+Homeowners can expect to pay about $0.20 to $0.65 per square foot for mulching sheets or landscaping fabric, with plastic sheeting being the least costly option.

-Shoppers are often surprised by the multiple types of mulch available at a range of costs.
+Homeowners are often surprised by the multiple types of mulch available at a range of costs.
 Wood that is in greater demand or harder to source typically results in mulch that’s more expensive, while recycled wood from pallets can be much more affordable.
-Before shopping for mulch, it’s a good idea to settle on a budget and then choose from the types available in that price range.
+Before shopping for mulch, it’s a good idea for a homeowner to settle on a budget and then choose from the types available in that price range.
+The different types of mulch and their costs per cubic yard are detailed below.

 Colored mulch, most often colored red or brown, is made from pine bark—the most common type of wood mulch—and then dyed to achieve an attractive color for use in landscaped beds.
 Overall, dyeing the mulch adds about $5 per cubic yard to the total cost.
 For example, a yard of pine bark costs about $30, and a yard of red-dyed bark runs about $35.